All tutorials

 Copied

-Code example AutoSuggest, clipping the results returned to France and Germany:
+Code example AutoSuggest, clipping the results returned to the United Kingdom and Belgium:

 print(res)